don-ferris/NetCanvas/documentation/GENUS.md

 # Canonical Model

-The canonical model must never contain vendor-specific objects.
+The canonical model should contain vendor-specific objects.

 For example: